jlpteaching/gem5-assignment-template/assignment-1/assignment.md

 1. When you change the ISA from RISC-V to x86, what do you expect to happen to the performance of the system?
 Use the Iron Law of Performance to justify your answer.
 2. When you change the CPU frequency from 1GHz to 4GHz, what do you expect to happen to the performance of the system?
 Use the Iron Law of Performance to justify your answer.
 3. When you change the CPU frequency from 1GHz to 4GHz, will the speedup from 1GHz to 4GHz be the same for all ISAs?
 Why or why not?
-4. When you change the memory model from DDR3 to DDR4, what do you expect to happen to the performance of the system?
-Use the Iron Law of Performance to justify your answer.
+4. Describe the experimental setup to answer the research question.
+What are the independent and dependent variables?
+What is the baseline?

 ### Step II: Investigating the impact of the ISA